cosmicjs/cosmic-media-extension/README.md

 # Cosmic Media Extension

 Search from millions of royalty-free images and video to use in your [Cosmic](https://www.cosmicjs.com/) project.
 Includes images from Unsplash, Pexels, and Pixabay, gifs from Giphy, video from Pexels, as well as OpenAI image generation from prompt.
+[Try it here](https://cosmicmedia.vercel.app/).

 <img width="100%" alt="cosmic-media" src="https://github.com/cosmicjs/cosmic-media-extension/assets/1950722/ab1992c9-bbc0-4ef1-8977-87b07a74b742">

-## How to install
+## How to install in Cosmic

-To install this extension:

 1. [Log in to Cosmic](https://app.cosmicjs.com/login).
 2. Go to _Project > Extensions_.